aidantwoods/SecureHeaders/README.md

 * Build a Content Security Policy, or combine multiple together
 * Content Security Policy analysis
 * Protect incorrectly set cookies
-* Safe mode prevents accidental self-DOS when using HSTS, or HPKP
+* Safe mode prevents accidental long-term self-DOS when using HSTS, or HPKP
 * Receive warnings about missing, or misconfigured security headers

 ## Methodology and Philosophy